-Since we’re all home for the summer, let’s make these cheerful creamy coconut lemon popsicles to treat ourselves!
+Let’s make these two ingredient cheerful creamy coconut lemon popsicles to stay cool this summer!
 Vacation dreams are made of these.

-These coconut lemon popsicles are super easy to make, and especially fun to make with kids.
-Our first order of business is to make lemonade (or buy it from the store).
-Our family’s favorite lemonade is incredibly easy to make, here is my simple lemonade recipe.
+Our family’s favorite lemonade is incredibly easy to make.
 We make it a pitcher at a time, but if you’re just making it for popsicles, you can divide the recipe into fourths.

 If you want a creamy white popsicle, you will want to use full fat coconut milk.
 You can use a less-fat coconut milk, however it will look like an icee rather than a creamsicle.
 The only thing that changes is the texture, the flavor is the same.